geometryprocessing/scanner-sim/index.md

 # News

 > **(2021, August 27th)** Initial release including scanning simulation framework, physical dataset, synthetic dataset and benchmarks.<br>
+> **(2022, January 15th)** Finalized papers and added new accuracy evaluations (projector and camera defocus).
+Software improvements.<br>

+> **(2022, January) We are currently refactoring and extending our software pipeline and dataset.
+If you want to get notified about new releases, please subscribe to [this github issue](https://github.com/geometryprocessing/scanner-sim/issues/1)**

 * * *
 <br>